Trevis History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The many generations and branches of the Trevis family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a person who collected a toll from travelers or merchants crossing a bridge.
 This common practice had the purpose of providing financial resources to maintain the upkeep of the bridge.
 The surname Trevis is derived from the Old English words travers, travas, traves, and travis.
 These are all derived from the Old French nouns travers and traverse, which refer to the act of passing through a gate or crossing a river or bridge.
-CITATION[CLOSE]

 Early Origins of the Trevis family